Guide to Online Respiratory Therapy Programs

 Can you earn a respiratory therapy degree completely online?

-Many respiratory therapy degrees exist online, making it easy for busy students to find time for school in the midst of personal and professional duties.
-While all coursework can be done via distance learning, programs with practicum will require on-site visits.
+While all theoretical coursework can be done via distance learning, programs with practicum will require on-site visits.
 If you already work in a respiratory therapy capacity, you may be able to complete clinical hours at the facility where you already work.

 How long does it take to earn a respiratory therapy degree online?